Who Is Bryce Dallas Howard?

 Like her father, Bryce Dallas Howard, who sometimes goes by the nickname of Bry, isn't shy about working on big-budget Hollywood films.
-In 2007 the actress, playing Gwen Stacy, was one of the stars in the third Spiderman movie.
-Then, in the summer of 2009, Howard's name bounded across the Internet and in movie publications when she was tapped to replace Rachelle Lefevre to play the villain Victoria in the upcoming third installment of the Twilight franchise.
+In 2007 the actress, playing Gwen Stacy, was one of the stars in the third Spider-Man movie.
+Then, in the summer of 2009, Howard's name bounded across the Internet and in movie publications when she was tapped to replace Rachelle Lefevre to play the villain Victoria in the upcoming third installment of The Twilight Saga franchise.

 Howard also starred in the films The Hereafter (2010) with Matt Damon and 50/50 (2011) with Joseph Gordon-Levitt.